Office of the Assistant Secretary for Public and Indian Housing, HUD.

 This notice informs the public that HUD is seeking approval from OMB for the information collection described in Section A.

-Title of Information Collection: Public Housing Contracting with Resident-Owned Businesses—Application Requirements.
+A. Title of Proposal: Public Housing Contracting with Resident-Owned Businesses/Application Requirements.

 OMB Approval Number: 2577-0161.